 Pillar 5: Cultural heritage for stronger global partnerships: reinforcing international cooperation.

+Horisontal policy

+Each supported intervention needs to include component that contribute to the protection of the environment and biodiversity or provides green solutions.
+Thus, the green policy becomes integral part of the integrated territorial development

 Part of the thus defined needs remain uncovered by measures envisaged the present Strategy as they are linked to the implementation of policies for addressing cross-border and transnational issues of a higher hierarchical order or with other strategies or sectoral policies.